 Street food market Canalside Night Market returns on the 25th of August, and it makes the perfect opportunity for visitors to socialise and make friends over music, ale and delicious food.
 This event takes place at Southbank Warehouse on the last Saturday of August!

-Essentially, at Sheffield Student Property we know the importance of filling our summers with friendship, and things we enjoy and are excited by.
+Essentially, at Sheffield Student Property though we pride ourselves on offering the best student accommodation Sheffield has to offer, we also know the importance of filling our summers with friendship, and things we enjoy and are excited by.
 What better way to usher in the new academic year than a summer of exploration with friends old and new.